Get your online insurance quote

 On the flip side, if you’ve got a friend who’s a super careful driver, they’ll generally pay less.

-But if you’ve landed yourself in the specialty/substandard (aka: high risk and high rates) insurance market, here’s a few things you can do to make your Ontario car insurance premium cheaper.
+But if you’ve landed yourself in the specialty/substandard (aka: high risk and high rates) insurance market, here’s a few things you can do to get cheaper car insurance in Ontario:

 1. Use car insurance telematics